-The per capita income in Skokie in 2010 was $32,120, which is upper middle income relative to Illinois, and wealthy relative to the rest of the US.
-This equates to an annual income of $128,480 for a family of four.
+The per capita income in Skokie in 2018 was $36,055, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $144,220 for a family of four.
 However, Skokie contains both very wealthy and poor people as well.

 The most common language spoken in Skokie is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.